Blog · Training

 Why the thing most of us call overtraining usually isn't — and what it actually is

-A few years ago, I was exhausted.
 Training felt harder than it should.
-My motivation had disappeared.
+My motivation was gone.
 My body ached in a way that didn't make sense.
 And then my period stopped.

 What Overtraining Actually Is

-Overtraining Syndrome (OTS) is a real clinical condition — defined as prolonged excessive training without sufficient recovery, leading to a performance decline that persists despite more than two weeks of complete rest.
-We're not talking about feeling tired after a hard week.
-We're talking about months of deteriorating performance that doesn't recover even when you stop.
+It's defined as prolonged excessive training without sufficient recovery, leading to a performance decline that persists despite more than two weeks of complete rest.

-What Most of Us Are Actually Experiencing
+What Most People Are Actually Experiencing

 The Reframe